Cloud Computing Overview

 - Network security in physical and virtual implementations

 - Customer service skills

 - Ethical and professional practices

-ECPI University’s cyber and network security curriculum aims to prepare graduates to sit for IT certification exams related to CompTIA, Cisco Systems, VMWare, and Microsoft.
+ECPI University’s Cyber and Information Security Technology curriculum aims to prepare graduates to sit for IT certification exams related to CompTIA, Cisco Systems, VMWare, and Microsoft.

 - Possible Career Track

-Upon completion, graduates with a Bachelor of Science Degree in Computer and Information System with a major in Cyber and Network Security and a track in Cloud Computing could pursue career opportunities across a wide range of industries and businesses in positions such as:
+Upon completion, graduates with a Bachelor of Science Degree in Computer and Information System with a major in Cyber and Information Security Technology and a track in Cloud Computing could pursue career opportunities across a wide range of industries and businesses in positions such as: